mcranford13/Ps2Plus/README.md

 > 2. Press L2, R2, Select, Start.
 > 3. Reboot controller (or ps2).

+## **Hardware**
+Please note that this is my first pcb design and if there are mistakes or any room for improvement please make an issue or a pull request.
+I am always happy to learn and improve.

+I have recieved feedback that the pad layout of the pcb is not optimal, this occured due to the pins chosen during the prototyping phase and when I switched from the DIP to the TQFP.
+I intend to update this but I am been really busy with school and life.
+Therefore I will release it how it is for now, and update it when I get a chance.
+If anyone would like to submit an updated pcb, I'd be happy to include it.
+Thanks for your understanding.

 ## **Acknowledgements**

 This project has only moved forward due to these individuals and sites (in no particular order):